tall-josh/highlighter-docs/content/docs/how-to-guides/highlighter-credentials.md

 +++
-title = "Highlighter HLClient Credentials" description = "How to create a set credentials for interacting with Highlighter via the CLI or Python API" date = 2024-03-12T08:00:00+00:00 updated = 2024-03-12T08:00:00+00:00
+title = "Highlighter API Credentials" description = "How to create a set credentials for interacting with Highlighter via the CLI or Python API" date = 2024-03-12T08:00:00+00:00 updated = 2024-03-12T08:00:00+00:00